mickem/nscp-docs/docs/howto/counters.md

 Now you have found this French counter which you just love to check and you have managed to find the command and you enter it in Nagios and voila: You get errors.
 This is due to NRPE/check_nt not having proper encoding support.
-The work around for this is to configure the NSCLient++ encoding to be the same as the unix encoding (probably UTF8).
+The work around for this is to configure the NSClient++ encoding to be the same as the unix encoding (probably UTF8).

 I don’t know what my counters are called in The workaround here is to use the built-in test client to list all counters